CodingChessVariants/codingchessvariants.github.io/source/gettingStarted/installation.rst

 =================================
 Prerequisites - JRE 8+ installed

+.. only:: builder_html

   Download the KChess desktop application jar here and run using:

 .. code:: bash